-In certain instances there may be securities that are suitable for the Fund's portfolio as well as for that of another Fund or one or more of the Subadvisor's and/or Advisor's, as applicable, other clients.
-Investment decisions for the Fund and for other clients of the Subadvisor and/or Advisor, as applicable are made with a view to achieving their respective investment objectives.
+In certain instances there may be securities that are suitable for the Fund's portfolio as well as for that of another Fund or one or more of the Advisor other clients.
+Investment decisions for the Fund and for other clients of the Advisor are made with a view to achieving their respective investment objectives.
 It may develop that a particular security is bought or sold for only one client even though it might be held by, or bought or sold for, other clients.
 Likewise, a particular security may be bought for one or more clients when one or more other clients are selling that same security.
 Some simultaneous transactions are inevitable when several clients receive investment advice from the same investment advisor, particularly when the same security is suitable for the investment objectives of more than one client.
 When two or more clients are simultaneously engaged in the purchase or sale of the same security, the securities are allocated among clients in a manner believed to be equitable to each.
 It is recognized that in some cases this system could have a detrimental effect on the price or volume of the security in a particular transaction as far as the Fund is concerned.
 Harbor ETF Trust believes that over time its ability to participate in volume transactions will produce better executions for the Fund.